silentrald/node-express-hbs-mongo-Tutorial/README.md

 module.exports = router;
 ```

-And there you go, you created another path to your website, you can now access *localhost:5000/sample* and see a different message.
+And there you go, we have created another path to our website.
+You can now access *localhost:5000/sample* and see a different message.

 ---
 ### Router Folder

-The current router folder we have has only 1 file, but you can have multiple router files but what's the different with all those router files, so let's try adding a new router file called test with the additional files to the test ctrl
+Our current router folder has only one file; but we can have multiple router files to point to different URL paths in our web application.
+Llet's try adding a new router file called `test` along with the additional files to the ctrl folder.
+Take note that you can name these files differently; I name the files similarly so that it is easy to trace later on.

 /ctrl/test.js
 ```javascript